-Further details on quality are provided in quality reports for selected topics and for individual surveys, available from our Quality web page at www.forestresearch.gov.uk/tools-and-resources/statistics/about-our-statistics/
+Further details on quality are provided in quality reports for selected topics and for individual surveys, available from our Quality of Official Statistics web page.

 As a National Statistics output, this publication concentrates on topics for which the data meet National Statistics quality standards.
 However some topics outside the scope of National Statistics are included, to give a more rounded picture; any such tables are footnoted as "outside the scope of National Statistics".
 This means that they have not been subject to National Statistics quality assurance procedures, but does not necessarily imply that they are of poorer quality.
 This edition of Forestry Statistics includes the following tables and charts that are outside the scope of National Statistics: